ArthurClemens/polythene/app/docs/polythene.md

-## Material Design, or custom design
+## Material Design / custom design

-Polythene modules closely follow the [Material Design specification](http://www.google.com/design/spec/material-design/introduction.html), more so than related projects like [Polymer](http://polymer-project.org) and [Angular Material](https://material.angularjs.org/).
+Polythene components closely follow the [Material Design specification](http://www.google.com/design/spec/material-design/introduction.html), more so than related projects like [Polymer](http://polymer-project.org), [Angular Material](https://material.angularjs.org/) or even [Material Design Lite](http://getmdl.io).

 But styling is set up in a flexible way.
 It is actually quite easy to create a theme or change the style entirely.
-See [Theming](#theme).
+More on this in [Theming](#theme).

 ## Composition

-Basically, everything is a Mithril component: from an icon to a page wide header plus contents.
+Polythene components are Mithril components: from an icon to a page wide header plus contents.
 Components can be combined and nested.

 The icon component is a small example how components can be combined.
 It is a wrapper around an image or SVG (itself a component too):